mbhaylett23/pBAE-cellular-uptake-ML/README.md

 This code was used to create figures for the following paper: <br />
 A machine learning approach to predict cellular uptake of pBAE polyplexes.
 DOI: 10.1039/D3BM00741C. <br />
 <br />
-Before running the main script file, download the .csv file with gene expression data and save locally, then change the file path for the gene expression data, as well as choose a path for the data to be saved.
+Before running the main script file, download the .csv file with gene expression data and save locally, then change the file path for the gene expression data and choose a path for the data to be saved.